johnclittle/owam-asset-navigator-server/README.md

 This endpoint returns all top level assets.
 Top level assets are assets without a parent.

 Paging options:
-Offset - sets the number of records to offset
+- Offset - sets the number of records to offset
-example:
-/assets?offset=1
+  - example: /assets?offset=1
-Maxnumrows - sets the number of records to offset
+- Maxnumrows - sets the number of records to offset
-example:
-/assets?maxnumrows=1
+  -example: /assets?maxnumrows=1

 ### /assets/:asset_id